 Step 2: Layout

 Determine furniture arrangement.
 Plan traffic flow.
-Identify focal point and zones.
+Identify your focal point and zones.

 Step 3: Big Pieces First